Puffy vs. Loom and Leaf

 - Factory-direct pricing at Loomandleaf.com

-The price of the Loom and Leaf mattresses coming in at around $1100 for a queen.
+The price of the Loom and Leaf mattresses comes in at $1799 for a queen.
 This is quite surprising given the exceptional quality materials used in their construction and the direct-to-home shipping and installation.

 Puffy vs. Loom and Leaf Mattress Comparison